skohub-io/skohub-vocabs/README.md

 The build can be found in `public/` and be served e.g. by Apache.
 The directory structure is derived from the URIs of the SKOS concepts, e.g. `https://w3id.org/class/hochschulfaecher/scheme` will be available from `public/w3id.org/class/hochschulfaecher/scheme(.html|.json)`.

-You can also run the development web server:

-    $ npm run develop

-to serve the build from `http://localhost:8000/`.
-Again, the URL is based on the SKOS URIs, e.g. `http://localhost:8000/w3id.org/class/hochschulfaecher/scheme.html`

 ## Running the static site generator with docker

 You can also run the static site generator with docker.